-- .31 With the exception of cable terminations and lightning suppression devices, no camera-related equipment shall be mounted inside poles or other support structures. - .32 Where cameras and ITS roadside cabinets can be co-located, it is preferred that the cameras are supplied their power and network connection from the nearest roadside ITS cabinet ("outstation"). - .33 Where they are not co-located, weatherproof field cabinets shall be supplied for each camera site to house the power supply and network access points (Ethernet switches).
-The field cabinets shall comply with relevant sections of Part R65 ITS Enclosures, to ensure fitness for purpose.
+- 3.32 With the exception of cable terminations and lighting suppression devices, no camera-related equipment shall be mounted inside poles or other support structures. - 3.33 Where cameras and ITS roadside cabinets can be co-located, it is preferred that the cameras are supplied their power and network connection from the nearest roadside ITS cabinet ("outstation"). - 3.34 Where they are not co-located, weatherproof field cabinets shall be supplied for each camera site to house the power supply and network access points (Ethernet switches).
+The field cabinets shall comply with the relevant sections of RD-ITS-S3 "ITS Enclosures" to ensue fitness for purpose.
 Cabinets shall be mounted to suitable brackets welded to the camera column.
 If this is not possible, cabinets may be free-standing.
-Pole-mounted cabinets shall be mounted in such a way that:

-- (a) the tilt operation of the pole is not compromised; - (b) there is no fouling between the cabinet and any part of the pole or camera when lowering or lowered; - (c) access to the cabinet is not obstructed in any way when the pole is lowered; and - (d) the cabinet shall have safe, all-weather access for maintenance personnel. - .34 For cameras at Traffic Signal sites mounted on shared traffic signal infrastructure, the cameras shall be supplied their power and network connections from the traffic signal controller extension housing. - .35 The length of network cabling between the designated network point and the camera shall not exceed the maximum permissible length for an Ethernet Segment (97m). - .36 If a longer run is required, single mode optical fibre shall be used for the connection to the network.
+Pole mounted cabinets shall be mounted in such a way that: - a) the tilt operation of the pole is not compromised; - b) there is no fouling between the cabinet and any part of the pole or camera when lowering or lowered; - c) access to the cabinet is not obstructed in any way when the pole is lowered; and - d) the cabinet shall have safe, all-weather access for maintenance personnel. - 3.35 For cameras at Traffic Signal sites mounted on shared traffic signal infrastructure, the camera shall be supplied their power and network connections from the traffic signal controller extension housing. - 3.36 The length of network cabling between the designated network point and the camera shall not exceed the maximum permissible length for an Ethernet Segment (97 m). - 3.37 If a longer run is required, single mode optical fibre shall be used for the connection to the network.